yazdan/openwrt-surfshark-wireguard/README.md

 -d shutdown wireguard
 ```

-The -s & -d switches are only in the bash version (ends .bash) not the ash version (ends .sh) as it makes use of features not present in ash including wg-quick.
+The -s & -d switches are only in the bash version (ends .bash) not the ash version (ends .sh) as it makes use of features not present in ash including making use of wg-quick which is a bash script unsuitable for ash.
+Eventually both scripts should have parity of features.

 # Caveats

-Please consider following caveats
+Please take the following caveats into consideration

 ## Your private/public key expires